-During the summer, the maximum course load for students is 13 credit hours per term.
-Students must enroll in a minimum of 6 credit hours to be eligible to receive financial aid.
+During the summer, the maximum course load for students is 13 credit hours.
+For instance, if a student registers for 6 credit hours in the first five-week summer term, he or she may register up to 7 credit hours in the second five-week summer term.
+Overall, students must enroll in a minimum of 6 credit hours to be eligible to receive financial aid.